Laramie County Control Area

 LARAMIE COUNTY GROUNDWATER CONTROL AREA ADVISORY BOARD

-NOTICE is hereby given that an election will be held November 21, 2024 at the Pine Bluffs Town Hall, 215 Main Street, Pine Bluffs, Wyoming, to elect three board members to the Laramie County Groundwater Control Area Advisory Board.
-The vacancies are created by the expired terms previously filled by Todd Fornstrom (District 1), Cody Smith (District 2), and Laurie Jackson (District 3) – each of whom has served one term and is eligible to serve a second four-year term.
+An election was held on November 21, 2024 at the Pine Bluffs Town Hall, 215 Main Street, Pine Bluffs, Wyoming, to fill three vacancies on the Laramie County Groundwater Control Area Advisory Board.
+The vacancies were created by the expired terms previously filled by Todd Fornstrom (District 1), Cody Smith (District 2), and Laurie Jackson (District 3).

 History Timeline